UnforeseenOcean/Ascender/FILES.md

 This document describes what I currently know about this game's files.

 ## `.*b` format
 Name suggests `bzip` compression, however it's most likely `zlib` compression.
+(Source: Binwalk, but take this with a spoonful of salt)

 ## `.nutb` file
 This is very likely Squirrel, a game-focused programming language. http://squirrel-lang.org/